How to sell online internationally with Shopify

 Shopify helps you go even further in your localisation efforts with international domains.

 International domains not only make it easier to localise currencies and languages but also enable you to improve your search engine optimisation (SEO) by geotargeting.
-For those of you who aren’t SEO experts, that means delivering different content to visitors from different locations.
+For those who aren’t SEO experts, this means delivering different content to visitors from different locations.

 Furthermore, you have the option to choose either a country domain or a subdomain, which makes targeting a specific country or market even easier.